Paul-Lazunko/evodove/README.md

 - **request** - to make request and get response from subscriber side (takes 2 _arguments_: _channel_ and _data_)
 - **stream** - to transfer binary data between microservices - takes 3 arguments: _channel_ (string), _stream_ (Readable), _meta_ (configuration object)
 - **onStream** - to transfer binary data between microservices - takes 2 arguments: _channel_ (string), _handler_ (function that takes 2 arguments: _stream_ (Readable), _meta_ (configuration object) )

+Note, that stream at the subscriber`s side will be available only when data transferring was finished.
+Real time streams transfer is only announced feature and will be available in the next versions

 So, as You can see, usage of this solution is very easy to use and can be helpful for developing microservices based systems written with Node.js